ChiranjeeviRaj/VechicleReg/README.md

 # VechicleReg

-This application tested on Windows both chrome and firefox browser, the default configured as chrome on Inputs.BROWSER_NAME.
+This application tested on Windows both chrome and firefox browser, the default browser configured as chrome on Inputs.BROWSER_NAME.

 Run The Test :
 mvn clean test

 The above command executes all test cases and result reports are generated on the Reports(Reports) file and logs(/Logs), screenshots(/ScreeShot) are also created on the corresponding folders.
+The screenshots are opend and verifed on paint.

 This test is implemented using Java, Selenium, cucumber, and JUnit frameworks.